LewisYearsley/rn-dark-mode/README.md

 Maintains typesafety and code completion on par with the normal `StyleSheet.create`.

-Creating a dark mode stylesheet simply generates two static react native stylesheets and switches between the two with the complimenarty hook.
+Creating a dark mode stylesheet simply generates two static react native stylesheets and switches between the two with the complimentary hook.

 ## Useage